vapor/docs/3.0/docs/getting-started/content.md

 ### Encode Response

-Just like decoding, first create a struct or class that represents the data your expect.
+Just like decoding, first create a struct or class that represents the data that you are expecting.

 ```swift
 import Foundation